madzera/happytree/README.md

   </a>
 </p>

-“*API designed for handling Java objects with tree-like behavior which each object behaves similarly to a node within the tree.
+“*API designed for handling Java objects with tree-like behavior where each object behaves similarly to a node within the tree.
 Add, remove, cut, copy, print in JSON/XML elements within a tree.*”

 <p align="center">